 - Surgery: Also called surgical resection, surgery is often indicated for primary brain tumors.
-A surgeon removes some of or the entire tumor without causing severe damage to surrounding tissues.
+A surgeon removes all or some of the tumor without causing severe damage to surrounding tissues.
 Surgery may also be used to reduce pressure within the skull (called intracranial pressure) and to relieve symptoms (called palliative treatment) in cases where the tumor cannot be removed.

 - Radiation therapy: Conventional radiation therapy uses external beams of x-rays, gamma rays or protons aimed at the tumor to kill cancer cells and shrink brain tumors.
-The therapy is usually given over a period of several weeks.
-Whole brain radiation therapy is an option in the case of multiple tumors.
-New types of radiation therapy include arc therapy, intensity-modulated radiation therapy (a form of three-dimensional conformal radiotherapy), stereotactic radiosurgery, and brachytherapy.
+The therapy may be delivered in one or more treatments over a period of several weeks.
+Modern radiation therapy is often performed with imaging guidance and includes arc therapy, intensity-modulated radiation therapy (IMRT), three-dimensional conformal radiotherapy, stereotactic radiosurgery, and brachytherapy.

 - Chemotherapy: Chemotherapy, or anticancer medications, may be recommended.
 Chemotherapy, along with radiation (concurrent therapy), has become the standard of care for primary malignant brain tumors.
-The use of these drugs or chemicals to slow down or kill rapidly dividing cells can be used before, during or after surgery and/or radiotherapy to help destroy tumor cells and help prevent them from returning.
-Chemotherapy drugs may be taken by pill or by injection and are often used in combination with radiation therapy.
+The use of these drugs to slow down or kill rapidly dividing cells can be used before, during or after surgery and/or radiotherapy to help destroy tumor cells and help prevent them from returning.
+Chemotherapy drugs may be delivered orally or by injection and are often used in combination with radiation therapy.
 Drugs called radiosensitizers, which are believed to make radiation therapy more effective, may also be prescribed.